 Funded primarily by the businesses within the BID area, every business involved benefits equally, with smaller businesses paying less, larger businesses paying more but everyone contributing the same small percentage.

 From these many contributions a significant fund is built up, which has the power to make a real difference to the things that matter to you, the levy payers.

-BIDs last three or five years and their success lies in their renewal rate; of the 87 that have come up for renewal, 78 have been voted in for a second term, usually with an increased turnout and majority.
+BIDs last three or five years and their success lies in their renewal rate; the vast majority get renewed, usually with an increased turnout and majority.

 The Portas Review…